Carl August Ehrensvärd (1892–1974): Career

 In 1956, Ehrensvärd appointed Major Sigmund Ahnfelt as UN battalion commander in Gaza.
 The government opposed the nomination because of Ahnfeldt's previous involvement in the Lindholm movement.
 Ahnfeldt had been Sven Olov Lindholm's closest man for six years and had at the age of 27 candidated for the National League of Sweden after Meyerhöffer at the municipal elections in Östersund.
 Ehrensvärd threatened to resign unless he got his way, according to prime minister Tage Erlander.
 Ahnfeldt was persuaded by defence minister Torsten Nilsson to resign from the post.
 Ehrensvärd was Chief of the Army until 1957 when he was promoted to full general and transferred to the reserve.

 In the early 1960s, the secret documents from Operation Stella Polaris in 1944, were brought from Hörningsholm Castle and Rottneros Manor and burnt on the instruction of the then Director-General of the National Defence Radio Establishment, Gustaf Tham, and the now retired General Ehrensvärd.

 Personal life

-Ehrensvärd married the first time on 24 July 1922 in Lützow, in Mecklenburg-Schwerin, Germany to Countess Gisela Dorothée Anna-Luise Marianne Lilla von Bassewitz (20 December 1895 – 1946), the daughter of count Adolf Carl Otto Alexander Bassewitz-Behr and Dorothée Louise Helene Wanda Ebba Krell.
+Ehrensvärd married the first time on 24 July 1922 in Lützow, in Mecklenburg-Schwerin, Germany to Countess Gisela Dorothée Anna-Luise Marianne Lilla von Bassewitz (20 December 1895 – 1946), the daughter of Count Adolf Carl Otto Alexander von Bassewitz-Behr and Dorothée Louise Helene Wanda Ebba Krell.
 He married a second time on 8 November 1947 in Malmö, Sweden with Svea Elisabeth Lachmann, née Olsson (born 15 June 1905), the daughter of carpenter Ola Olsson and Hanna Jönsson.
 Ehrensvärd was the father of Louise (1925–2014) and Jörgen Ehrensvärd (1932–2024).

 Ehrensvärd owned parts of Tosterup Castle.
 He and his wife lived at Charlottenlund Castle.